Health Policies » Universal Health Coverage- Karnataka

 UHC will cover all the 1.4 crore families in Karnataka and all the families are eligible to get covered under the scheme regardless of income level.
 The population is divided into 2 categories, Category A is fully subsidised where as Category B approximately 30 lakh families have to pay 70% co-payment at the time of hospitalisation.
 Category A consists of priority house holds BPL card holders, Farmers, unorganised sector workers, members of cooperative societies. government employees accredited media persons, elected representatives who will be provided free health card.

 Under the scheme Aadhar Linked UHC card will be issued to the individuals.
 The beneficiary can avail the services by producing either Aadhar card or UHC card in empanelled hospital.
 The existing package rates will continue for certain time period later KPME defined rates will be adapted.
+Every individual will get health card in karnataka at the time of hospitalisation.

 The enrolment is done at the time of OPD registration itself in the government hospitals.
 The individual has to produce his Aadhar Card & Ration Card to get new Arogya Karnataka card.
 Download sample Arogya Karnataka Declaration form below.